 "Once we discovered (Manoff Market Gardens), we had to keep coming back," commented Warminster resident Judy Miller.

 OWowCow Creamery at the Carousel Village in Wrightstown makes a point of using locally sourced, organic cream, free range eggs, and local honey, fruits and berries, to make small-batch ice cream.
-They have some of the strangest flavors ever -- chocolate jalaLinkpeno, sweet potato wasabi, rose water cardamon ...
+They have some of the strangest flavors ever -- chocolate jalapeno, sweet potato wasabi, rose water cardamon ...
 There's three different flavors of VANILLA, for cryin' out loud.
 "It's the flavor that hits you first, and the intensity of the flavor," said Goldman, noting that you don't find chunks of anything in OWowCow's ice cream.

 Owner John Fezzuoglio described ice cream making as a personal voyage of self discovery after sensing a lack of sense of community in his native Brooklyn.